Eye Exams in Fort Myers, Naples, Cape Coral & Bonita Springs

 Why Are Annual Eye Exams Essential to Your Healthcare?

-During an eye exam, your eye doctor will shine bright lights on your eyes and have you look through various lenses to test your vision and evaluate your eye health.
+During an eye exam, your eye doctor will use bright lights and lenses to evaluate your vision and overall eye health to detect signs of vision issues.

 Glaucoma is often referred to by eye specialists as “The Silent Thief” because it slowly robs people of their vision until it’s detected during an eye exam.